mixophrygian/ct-blog/tasks.md

 when user logs in, fetch their entries from db when they log out, remove from localstorage

-edge case: when they log in and there are existing entries in localstorage that are NOT on the db, save them to the DB.
+edge case: when they log in and there are existing entries in localstorage that are NOT on the db, save them to the dB.
 Bonus: show user a prompt that will indicate that these entries are now affiliated with their account, but they can always delete them.

  -consider affiliating user id to auth0 account as meta data